spring-cloud/spring-cloud-dataflow-samples/micrometer/tasks/task-demo-metrics-influxdb/README.md

 Bootstrap by follow the [Task development instructions](https://docs.spring.io/spring-cloud-task/docs/2.0.0.RELEASE/reference/htmlsingle/#getting-started-developing-first-task) and then:

-* Set the POM parent to Boot 2.2.0.M6 or newer
+* Set the parent POM version of Boot to 2.2.0.M6 or latest

 ```xml
 <parent>